-As a psychiatrist working in McLean’s Alcohol and Drug Abuse Inpatient Program, Kevin Hill, MD, MHS, recognizes the reality of relapse—and the perseverance patients need to overcome their drug dependence.
+As a psychiatrist working in McLean’s Alcohol, Drug, and Addiction Inpatient Program, Kevin Hill, MD, MHS, recognizes the reality of relapse—and the perseverance patients need to overcome their drug dependence.
 Every day, Hill treats individuals addicted to a range of substances and witnesses their struggles as they battle addiction.

 “Compared to other psychiatric disciplines, addiction treatment has a long way to go in terms of targeting effective therapies.
 For many substance use disorders, there are few FDA-approved medications and the medications that are available for substance use disorders could use improvement,” he says.